jfisherdev/wf-ejb-multi-server/README.md

 does NOT appear to occur when anonymous authentication is used, at least as tested on 22.0.1.Final at the time of writing this; however, the ConfigService#getConfigProperty call that should stay local still goes remote contrary to expectation.

+It is also worth noting that while the error mentions attempting to use the JBOSS-LOCAL-USER authentication mechanism, which was configured as a supported authentication mechanism in the test case, an error would still happen if say that were removed and other mechanisms such as DIGEST-MD5 were present, with the difference being the message details.
+Either way, this appears to go back to attempting to use a local context with a remote server.

 # Motivation